 Zach has received generous support to help refine his musical thinking, including artist residencies at the Marble House Project and the Kimmel Harding Nelson Center for the Arts, a fellowship to attend the 2013 Écoles d'Art Américaines at Fontainebleau, a 2012-2013 Artist Development Fellowship from the Harvard Office for the Arts, a John Knowles Paine Traveling Fellowship, a Belle S. Gitelman Award, an Edward Vitali Scholarship, and the Bernard Rogers Composition Prize.

 Zach is currently Managing Director of the [Switch~ Ensemble] and Manager of Institutional Giving at Community Music Center of Boston, where he oversees a $1M portfolio of gifts and grants in support of music in the Boston Public Schools.
-He is formerly Managing Director of the Talea Ensemble and has consulted on grantseeking with Boston Chamber Music Society, Halcyon Music Festival, and the Marilyn Rodman Center for the Performing Arts.
+He is formerly Managing Director of the Talea Ensemble and has consulted on fundraising and nonprofit management with a wide range of organizations.
+Read more about that here.